 People go crazy for this cake.
 The top is blanketed with a “snow” of pastry crumbs symbolizing the snow that helped Russia to defeat Napoleon in the Patriotic War of 1812.
 One of the beauties of this Russian dessert is its cream to pastry ratio, which creates a moist, delicate cake.
 The alternating layers (as many as 15!) contrast the dense, rich custard and crumbly pastry.
 Your colleagues will be completely obsessed (here’s one of the best catering options we found).

 America has always been a great dumpling nation.
 Tons of restaurants across the country offer fantastic versions, like Italian tortellini and Shanghai soup dumplings.
 But the ones that are going to be in your face this year, if you follow national food trends, are Eastern European dumplings.
-There are plenty of styles of dumplings to try in the Eastern European food landscape.
+There are plenty of styles of dumplings in the Eastern European food landscape.
 Tasty beef- or lamb-filled Russian dumplings (pelmeni) are doused in butter and plenty of black pepper.
 Ukrainian dumplings (vareniki) are topped with tart cherry sauce.
 Large Georgian dumplings (khinkali) are shaped like money bags with sturdy knots.
 Georgians pick up the parcels by the knots and snip off the juicy soup dumplings with their teeth and discard the dough knots.
-If you have adventurous eaters at the office, or just hungry people, make sure you order enough (here’s a portion guide).
+If you have adventurous eaters at the office, or just hungry people, make sure you order enough catering (here’s a portion guide).

 Need more lunch ideas for your catering order?